Main Content

 Testing the results of your work

-There is a couple of different methods that we use.
-It really depends on what’s most important to the end users and the clients.
+There are a couple of different methods that we use.
+It depends on what’s most important to the end users and the clients.

 For example, you can opt to test just one aspect of the project like the navigation.
 So, before you test, make sure it’s clear what the needs of the project are.